Magnettah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that replaces all characters A and c from input to Z and e respectively.
 A script that removes all letters c and C from input.
 A script that reverses its input.
+A script that displays all users and their home directories, sorted by users.